Our wonderful island Koh Tao, lies in the Blue Gulf of Thailand, the northern most islands in the Samui Archipelago.

 But slowly and surely tourism on the island expanded to what we have today.

-Now days koh Tao is more well known as a diving mecca, it is not so easy to find the peace and abundant nature that was its main attraction years before.
-There are still many fantastic spots and I am sure you will be blown away with the beauty of this island, but be prepared some areas are crowded.
+Now a days, Koh Tao is more well known as a diving mecca, as well as a place to relax and do yoga, or a place to party well into the night at the island’s beach bars.
+There are still many fantastic spots and we are sure you will be blown away with the beauty of this island.

 We hope that our resort Baan Talay Koh Tao reflects the tropical paradise that Koh Tao can be.
 The bungalows are built into the tropical forest and have a small nature trail going down to the sea.
-The path goes down to our small private (rocky) beach where you can jump into Aow Leuk bay to see some of the best coral reefs on the island.
+The path goes down to our small private sea front areas where you can jump into Aow Leuk Bay to see some of the best coral reefs on the island.
 The nature is amazing both above and below the water line.

 Today in Koh Tao you can find the full scope of Thai tourism.
-Bars and nightlife are plenty in the busy areas; Small tucked away spot still exist in some of the more secluded bays.
+Bars and nightlife are plenty in the busy areas such as Sairee.
+But, small tucked away spots still exist in some of the more secluded bays.
 Being such a small island nothing is far from each other, our island is only 8km by 2km, you will find top international restaurants, yoga and other activities.
 But most important when you come to Koh Tao you will feel the vibration of the sea and feel what its like to live on a small tropical island.